-Rochester is a town in Windsor County, of the "Eastern Vermont Gateway" region, and home to the Quarry Hill Creative Center, Vermont's oldest alternative living community.
+Rochester is a town in Windsor County, of the Woodstock-Quechee region, and home to the Quarry Hill Creative Center, Vermont's oldest alternative living community.

 Nestled in a remote area of the Green Mountains, Rochester has the largest amount of land in Windsor County, with over 36,000 acres.
 A plethora of hiking and biking trails, along with its proximity to several ski mountains, make this town a mecca for outdoor activities.

 Rochester was one of thirteen Vermont towns isolated by flooding caused by Hurricane Irene in 2011.

 Some notable people of the area include: William Wildman Campbell, a congressman from Ohio; Jeremiah Ingalls, an early American composer; and James Whitcomb, a senator & governor of Indiana.

 Map of Rochester VT | Rochester VT Weather

 Region 8: Woodstock-Quechee | Granville | Braintree | Randolph | Bethel | Stockbridge | Pittsfield | Chittenden | Goshen | Hancock